GeorgeRudolf/LEGOBatteryBoxPCB/README.md

 In my case, my younger self was not too careful with removing alkalines from Power Functions battery boxes (59510c01) when putting sets away.
 Sure, I can bodge the old PCB, in most cases, or buy a copycat battery box for next to nothing, but I felt like a replacement PCB for the originals would be good to have.
 I suspect this fits the earlier gray and red 9V box of the same style (54950c01) - haven't opened one to check.

+Contacts: I have been using acid to clean the corrosion, and then nickel-plating them.
+All very easy to do, plenty of tutorials online.

 ![image](https://github.com/user-attachments/assets/80f8873e-9eed-4a58-84d9-2ac0ad425e50)
 ![image](https://github.com/user-attachments/assets/28e9470b-c893-4ff3-b3ba-cd4bba850a51)
 ![image](https://github.com/user-attachments/assets/723e6c76-719c-4c97-9f40-9a3d7f37f389)